 - Sleep Disturbance

-Each of these side effects will be explained in detail below.
+Each of these fasting side effects will be explained in detail below.

 The Most Common Intermittent Fasting Side Effects

-The most significant and most common effect when trying a new lifestyle is brain fog.
+The most significant and most common side effect when trying intermittent fasting is brain fog.
 You may find yourself forgetting things, feeling tired, or just unable to concentrate as much as you would like.
 With brain fog, you may begin to be restless as well.
 Though irritating, brain fog isn’t a health indicator.

 As you begin or return to intermittent fasting, brain fog sets in quickly.
 When you go to the kitchen and can’t remember why you are there, you know the fogginess has hit.

 It is frustrating when your mind doesn’t feel clear, but you can do things to help reduce it.
 The primary way to deal with brain fog is to take frequent breaks when working on complex tasks.
 Take a quick walk every hour or so.

 Another way to help with the fogginess is by making sure you get plenty of sleep.
 Please do not attempt to rid yourself of the fogginess with a constant stream of caffeine.
 It won’t help long term.

 Did you wake up today not feeling all that well?
 Instead of thinking you are coming down with the plague, think about when the symptoms started.
 Did they start around the time you started fasting?

 Like other diet types, you may experience a period that feels like you are coming down with the flu.
 You will recognize this by the fasting headaches, weakness, and a general not-great feeling.
 You may even feel intermittent fasting nausea.